jkraemr/meet-app/README.md

 # Meet App

-The **Meet App** is a serverless, progressive web application (PWA) built with React using TDD and BDD approaches.
-The application uses the Google Calendar API to fetch upcoming events for web developers.
+The **meetFS App** is a serverless, progressive web application (PWA) built with React using test-driven (TDD) and behaviour-driven (BDD) development methods.
+The application uses the Google Calendar API to fetch upcoming events for full-stack web developers.

 ## Key Features